menzerath/is-my-website-down/README.md

 If you only want to download and run IMWD, simply grab a current release from [here](https://github.com/MarvinMenzerath/IsMyWebsiteDown/releases) or heise.de:
 <a title="Is My Website Down - Download - heise online" href="http://www.heise.de/download/is-my-website-down-1190272.html"><img alt="Is My Website Down - Download - heise online" title="Is My Website Down - Download - heise online" src="http://www.heise.de/software/icons/download_logo1.png" /></a>

+## Start
+### GUI
+Simply open the downloaded file by double-clicking it, enter URL and interval and click "Start".
+Settings are available in the Menu-Bar.

+### Console
+Start IMWD by typing `java -jar IMWD.jar --url=http://website.com --interval=30`.
+If you want to disable logging into a file, add `--nolog` to the command.

 ## License
 Copyright (C) 2012-2014 [Marvin Menzerath](http://menzerath.eu)